 - Provide the Trust with copies of the plat maps, surveys, easements, and other relevant documents that may be helpful.

-- Environmental site assessment is conducted, and no issues are detected.
+- Environmental Site Assessment is conducted, and no issues are detected.

 - Title Search